tomipaul/inverted-index-api/README.md

   * Allow users to search index for terms

 ## How it works
+You can check out the online version at https://inverted-index-api.herokuapp.com
 *  **`inverted-index-api`** exposes two endpoints
   * api/v0/create - takes file name and file content and returns an index
     * file name is a string which represents the name of the file e.g `book1.json`